mrled/twarchive/readme.md

 ## Limitations

 - `twarchive` uses v1.1 of the API, not v2.
 This means we do not support polls, but you can run the script out of the box without providing any credentials.

+## Todo

+- Rename `twarchiveRoot.scss`; it is only used internally and the name should reflect that.
+- Support Twitter archive downloads too
+  - Don't ever bother redownloading tweets that are already in a Twitter archive
+  - But do download tweets referenced from a Twitter archive (RTs and thread parents)